-“Buyers need to know the specific conditions of any car loan they sign up for,” Vincent said. - This includes the number of months they will pay, the interest rate, the presence or absence of a penalty for early repayment of the loan.
-The best way to get a great car financing deal is to get a pre-approved car loan long before you go to a car dealership.
-If you do not have an offer, the dealer will have no incentive to find you a better deal. ”
+“Buyers need to know the specific terms of any car loan they sign up for,” Vincent said. - This includes the number of months they will pay, the interest rate, the presence or absence of a penalty for early repayment of the loan.
+The best way to get a great auto finance deal is to get a pre-approved car loan long before you head to the car dealership.
+If you have no offer, the dealer will have no incentive to find you a better deal. ”

-Vincent also noted that it is important to pay attention to how long a loan is granted - the longer the term, the more interest you will pay.
+Vincent also noted that it is important to pay attention to how long the loan is provided - the longer the term, the more interest you will pay.

-“If the dealer shows you a loan term of more than 72 months, ask him to re-enter the numbers with a shorter period,” he said.
-“If you cannot afford repayments for a six-year or shorter loan, you cannot afford a car.”
+“If the dealer shows you a loan term of more than 72 months, ask him to re-enter the numbers with a shorter term,” he said.
+"If you cannot afford to pay off a six-year or shorter loan, you cannot afford a car."

 Has my loan been approved?

-“Before signing any loan documents, in addition to applying for a loan, it is extremely important to ask if your car loan has been approved by the lender,” Vincent said. - If they cannot provide evidence of this fact, do not sign loan documents.
-If you leave the dealer before the loan is finalized, you will encounter fraud.
-For example, when a dealer calls you about a week after you take the car home to let you know that your loan is past due and you must return to sign new documents.
-When you do this, the amount will be much larger than the amount you originally agreed to. ”
+“Before signing any loan documents other than a loan application, it is imperative to ask if your car loan has been approved by the lender,” Vincent said. - If they cannot provide proof of this fact, do not sign the loan documents.
+If you leave the dealer before the loan is finalized, you will face fraud.
+For example, when a dealer calls you about a week after you drove your car home to tell you that your loan is overdue and you have to come back to sign new papers.
+When you do this, the amount will be much more than what you initially agreed to. "

 Can I get a car in return when I leave mine at a car dealership?

-Nana-Sinkam said you should talk to the dealer’s technical department to find out if they offer any amenities to help you if you need to leave your car in the cabin for repairs — for example, a shuttle service or a shuttle service.
+Nana-Sinkam said that you should speak with the dealer's technical service department to see if they offer any amenities to help you if you need to leave your vehicle in the showroom for repairs - such as a shuttle or shuttle service.